 TAKE A LOOK-Carmakers find ways round Geneva motor show cancellation

-Automakers turned to live streams, conference calls, and alternative venues on Tuesday after Swiss authorities canceled the Geneva auto show due to the coronavirus epidemic.
+Automakers turned to livestreams, conference calls and alternative venues on Tuesday after Swiss authorities cancelled the Geneva auto show due to the coronavirus epidemic.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)